shivannis/xandr-docs-public/xandr-docs/articles/monetize/offline-conversion-attribution.md

 As noted in Step 3, the user information the **User Data** store can provide is limited.
 That limited set of data on the user must now go through a lengthy post-processing step, whereby it is combined with the more comprehensive user data stored in the **Data Warehouse**.

 ### Step 7.
-Conversion-related data is made available for reporting,optimization, and budget
+Conversion-related data is made available for reporting, optimization, and budget

 The **Data Warehouse** has finished post-processing the limited amount of information on the converted user passed along from the **User Data** storage and integrating it with its own, more comprehensive data.
 At this point, the conversion-related data is made available to the Xandr Platform for reporting, optimization, and budget purposes.